guilgautier/sdia-python/notes/anaconda-vscode.md

 ### Per project configuration

-The [.vscode](./.vscode) directory, placed at the root of your project workspace, contains a list of suggested extensions together with the corresponding settings, code snippets, etc.
+The [.vscode](../.vscode) directory, placed at the root of your project workspace, contains a list of suggested extensions together with the corresponding settings, code snippets, etc.
-You can share the [.vscode](./.vscode) directory with your collaborator, e.g., using git/GitHub, to make sure you have the same setup.
+You can share the [.vscode](../.vscode) directory with your collaborator, e.g., using git/GitHub, to make sure you have some common setup.

 Note: This configuration only applies in the current workspace and has precedence over global user settings, see also [Settings](#settings) and [Snippets](#snippets).